What Largemouth Bass Should I Stock?

 Chasing the dream of growing trophy caliber Largemouth Bass is becoming more common throughout America.
 Although managing for trophy bass is an acquired skill that takes years of practice (and patience), we live in a time where pond owners can learn, via a variety of sources, enough to figure out a reasonable plan for success.
 As many have come to realize, managing for trophy bass can seem as much art as a science.
 There are multiple paths a pond owner can take to achieve a trophy fishery, none of which is guaranteed to work.
 Although you can implement various processes and still find success, some strategies are better than others.

 One of the most frequent questions I hear from inquisitive pond owners is, “What bass should I stock?”
 Most pond owners are thinking about genetics when they pose this question, but in the overall process of planning, they tend to overlook several critical details.
 Genetics are important for trophy fisheries, but they are less important than other variables that need to be considered.
-Stocking bass at the right age, size, and sex all play a critical role in helping to ensure your fishery doesn’t stumble out of the
+Stocking bass at the right age, size, and sex all play a critical role in helping to ensure your fishery doesn’t stumble out of the gate, or fade as it ages.

 Many bass stocking options are available, and choosing the proper one for your specific situation will play a role in your success—or lack thereof.
 Based on goals, climate, geography, and timeline, each option has a time and a place that makes it the best choice.
 As examples, some common bass options include rapid-growing forage-fed fingerlings, feed-trained fingerlings, feed-trained adults, feed-trained females, forage-fed females, forage-fed adults less than two pounds, as well as forage-fed adults greater than two pounds.
 In addition, we look at northern strain fish, or Florida strain, or a mix of the two, the first generation being F1’s.